epinio/epinio/docs/howtos/local_external_registry.md

 ## Epinio setup

-We can now install/upgrade Epinio setting up an external registry with the proper configuration:
+We can now install/upgrade Epinio using this external registry with the proper configuration:

 ```
 helm upgrade --install epinio -n epinio --create-namespace helm-charts/chart/epinio \